pmean/common-programs/README.md

-# repository-title-goes-here
+# common-programs

-This is a single file stand-alone application using R Markdown.
+This is a single R file with some simple utility programs that I want to share across multiple applications.

-It was run and tested using RStudio and the knitr package.
+It requires the tidyverse package.

-Use the file with the .Rmd extension as input, or examine the file with the .html extension to see what the output is like.

-This application does not need any special files beyond the ones listed above.
+This application does not need any special files or libraries beyond the ones listed above.